-You can probably find one in your area at one of these international databases:
+You can probably find one in your area using one of these international databases:

-Tapping is based on the same concepts as acupuncture, but without the use needles.
+Tapping is an anxiety relief technique based on the same concepts as acupuncture, but without the use of needles.

 In just about every way, tapping is the ideal anxiety relief technique.

-It’s self-administered, easy to do, inherently relaxing, costs nothing, works fast, has a high rate of success, and has no known side effects.
+Tapping is self-administered, easy to do, inherently relaxing, costs nothing, works fast, has a high rate of success, and has no unpleasant side effects.